 Individual results may vary

-Hannah, an Alnylam Patient Ambassador on GIVLAARI
+Amalia, an artist and Alnylam Patient Ambassador on GIVLAARI

 Individual results may vary

-Hannah, an Alnylam Patient Ambassador on GIVLAARI
+Amalia, an artist and Alnylam Patient Ambassador on GIVLAARI

 What is GIVLAARI® (givosiran)?